+Since 2002, we've committed more than C\$7.3 billion in capital to renewable energy and power transmission projects currently in operation or under construction.
 Our renewable energy portfolio includes wind, solar, geothermal and waste heat recovery facilities.
-These projects, either operating or under construction, have the capacity to generate nearly 2,000 megawatts (MW) net of zero-emission energy, and meet the electricity needs of nearly 900,000 homes.
+These projects, either operating or under construction, have the capacity to generate about 2,075 megawatts (MW) net of zero-emission energy, and meet the electricity needs of about 940,000 homes.

-Enbridge was named to the Thomson Reuters Top 100 Global Energy Leaders in 2018; we were selected to Bloomberg's 2020 Gender Equality Index; and we have been ranked among the Best 50 Corporate Citizens in Canada for 16 years running, through 2018.
+Enbridge was named to the Thomson Reuters Top 100 Global Energy Leaders in 2018; we were selected to Bloomberg's 2019 and 2020 Gender Equality Index; and we have been ranked among the Best 50 Corporate Citizens in Canada for 18 years running, through 2020.

 Enbridge Inc. is headquartered in Calgary, Canada.
-We have a workforce of about 13,600 people, primarily in Canada and the United States.
+We have a workforce of more than 12,000 people, primarily in Canada and the United States.
 Enbridge (ENB) is traded on the New York and Toronto stock exchanges.